boompig/passzero/README.md

 ## About

 PassZero is a secure password manager implemented in Python.
 It is accessible in the browser and can be run either locally or remotely.
-All data can be stored in an sqlite database

 PassZero is powered by the following technologies: